behzadaltaf/redis-samples/README.md

 ## Redis Client
 A sample application to use redis via java is provided in [this](jedis-client) project.
+This project uses the [jedis](https://github.com/xetorthio/jedis) java client.

 ## Redis Clustering